Mistralys/cyberpunk-mod-db/docs/command-line-tools.md

 php bin/cpmdb.php mod="mod-id" normalize
 ```

-The normalized file will be saved under:

-`data/clothing/normalized/mod-id.json`

-This way it can be reviewed before replacing the original file.

 ### Showing the CET item codes

-This will display a list of all item codes for the CET.
+This will display a list of commands for the CET console to add
+all the mod's items to the player's inventory.

 ```bash
 php bin/cpmdb.php mod="mod-id" cet-codes